Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/06-translate-text.md

      > **Note**: If you don't see the built-in code editor, please repeat steps 5 and 6 accordingly.

 ## Task 2: Provision an Azure AI Translator resource

+In this task, you'll provision an Azure AI Translator resource in the Azure portal.

 1. Open a new tab, and open Azure portal at `https://portal.azure.com`.